books-for-bows/books-for-bows.github.io/index.md

 ### Marketplace

 Users will be able to see information about available textbook listings.
 Users don't need to be logged in to see this.
 If multiple users are selling the same book, only one card is shown.
+Once on the Marketplace page, the user can browse over a number of titles relevant to their major and interests.
  The card will display:

 * Image of cover
 * Title